-Sometimes, you cannot prevent your teeth from tooth decay and other dental issues even if you maintain proper oral hygiene habits, including brushing and flossing.
-Sadly, there is no single effective method that helps prevent tooth decay and maintain dental health.
-However, dental sealants are one proven treatment option that is minimally invasive, quick, and help protect teeth from dental problems when used in conjunction with regular cleanings and at-home care.
+Sometimes, even when you maintain proper oral hygiene habits, including brushing and flossing regularly, you cannot prevent tooth decay and other dental issues.
+Dental sealants are a non-invasive, quick, and efficient way to protect your teeth from dental problems when used in conjunction with regular cleanings and at-home care.

-Dental sealants are made from tooth-colored acrylic; hence, it is not easy to distinguish them from natural enamel.
-Tooth sealants can be applied to children between the ages of 6 and 16 or once their six-year molars are developed.
-Once applied, dental sealants can help protect against 80% of cavities for two years and continue to protect against 50% of cavities for up to 4 years.
+Dental sealants are made from tooth-colored acrylic and are transparent.
+They are, therefore, indistinguishable.
+Sealants can be applied to children between the ages of six and 16 or once their six-year molars develop.
+Once applied, dental sealants help protect against 80% of cavities for two years and continue to protect against 50% of cavities for up to 4 years.

-During the procedure, your dentist cleans the selected tooth first and paints the sealant onto the tooth enamel.
-It will harden and bond to the tooth surface and protects it from bacterial deposition and tooth decay.
+During this procedure, our dentist will first clean the teeth and then apply the sealant onto the tooth enamel.
+The sealant will harden and bond to the tooth’s surface and protect it from bacterial deposits and tooth decay.
 The application of dental sealants is a quick, painless, and safe in-office procedure.

 How Do Sealants Work?